 Note: new evidence, even DNA tests, must be properly developed and presented to win an appeal.
 This often leads to the dismissal of the case and the freeing of the defendant.

-At Sindel, Sindel & Noble, P.C., we represent clients in appeals in Missouri, Illinois and in federal courts throughout the United States.
+At Sindel, Richard H. Sindel, Inc., P.C., we represent clients in appeals in Missouri, Illinois and in federal courts throughout the United States.
 To learn more about our legal practice, please visit our appeals overview.